 The Royal College of Nursing has created an informative article which details the importance of good communication, especially during these times.

-Our tone of voice, use of words and body language are all contributing factors to sustaining strong relationships with our clients.
+Our tone of voice, use of words and body language contribute to sustaining strong relationships with our clients.
 As healthcare professionals, we are the eyes and ears of our clients.
-We support them day-to-day by not only providing high-quality care but also reassurance and companionship.
+We support them day-to-day by providing high-quality care and support, and companionship.

 Top tips for improving communication while wearing PPE

 - Speak clearly and calmly.
 When communicating with a client, try speaking slowly and pronounce your words clearly.
 It may be worth raising the volume of your voice slightly to make sure you can be heard through the face mask or visor you’re wearing.
-Remember not to shout or raise your voice too much as this may scare or confuse them.
+Remember not to shout or raise your voice too much as this may scare or confuse the client.

 - Focus is key.
 It’s important to maintain your focus and make sure when you're communicating to really concentrate on the client.
-Doing so will help you to read their reactions and facial expressions to gauge whether they can understand you.
+Doing so will help you read their reactions and facial expressions to gauge whether they understand you.

 - Remember to smile!
 Despite clients not being able to see your mouth, they will most certainly be able to tell when you're smiling.
 Your eyes will light up, and your eyebrows will be raised.
-A simple smile can make someone's day and it’s important to remember this.
+A simple smile can make someone's day, and it’s important to remember this.

 - Use your body language.
 It’s important to use your body language to show you are calm and in control of the situation.
 If the client is struggling to hear you, use your body language and movements to show them what you're trying to explain.

 - Be self-aware.
 Remember to think about how your communication could be perceived by the clients.
 Remember, they won’t be able to read your facial expressions or see your mouth move when you speak.